 As noted, the PDC was envisioned and charged with the responsibility of addressing and solving problems affecting more than one locality.
 In addition, the PDC may provide planning assistance to individual member jurisdictions such as in helping a locality prepare a comprehensive plan.
-The services Virginia's PDCs provide include regional economic development planning, regional water supply, solid waste and environmental resource protection planning and transportation planning including, in U.S. Census designated urban areas, the management of the metropolitan planning organization (MPO).
+The services Virginia's PDCs provide include regional economic development planning, regional water supply, solid waste and environmental resource protection planning and transportation planning organization (MPO).
 The MPO has a crucial role in the planning process of roads and transit in Virginia's urban areas.
 To receive federal funding for highways and grants for transit systems within an MPO area, the project must be included in an approved Transportation Improvement Program of the MPO.
 Regional strategic planning services and programs, many of which focus on economic development activities, are also offered by most PDCs.